 Know that some recent studies show that up to 85% of honey purchased in supermarkets is contaminated with chloramphenicol, an antibiotic that is harmful to human health, or otherwise adulterated with commercial sugar.
 This is because the demand for honey in the US is bigger than the supply, and some large honey sellers import this honey from China and other countries, in violation of the food and drug laws and import regulations.
 Some such honey even contains lead.
 Even buying at farmers' markets could be problematic, as I am aware of vendors who sell honey under their own labels that is not their own.
 What's the solution?
 Produce your own honey, or buy from someone you know and trust.
 Hopefully that includes us.

 Notes: 1.
 In some cases raw honey can make allergy problems worse.
 2. Raw honey may contain botulism spores which do not harm adults but may harm infants.

 Western Colorado Honey farmer Paul Limbach.
 Some of the supers in storage at his farm.

 WE PROCESS HONEY HERE!
 You can let us process your honey or sell us your honey frames which we will process and resell at our market.
-It is done in our commercial kitchen, which is required for processed foods in the State of Colorado.
+It is done in our commercial kitchen, which is required for selling honey in the State of Colorado.